throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

 }
 ```

-Later on, we will declare all the individual views of our item customer layout, that is, the name, company, and city views.
-And then inside the constructor, we will initialize the views by finding them on the layout by their ids.
+We will fill in the TODOs shortly.
+First, let's set up the entire Adapter class.

 #### Extend RecyclerView.Adapter

-Now that we've implemented the ViewHolder inner class, let's our CustomerAdapter become a subclass of `RecyclerView.Adapter`.
+Now that we've implemented the `ViewHolder inner` class, we can extend the `CustomerAdapter` to become a subclass of `RecyclerView.Adapter`.

 ```java
 public class CustomerAdapter extends RecyclerView.Adapter<CustomerAdapter.ViewHolder> {